R-Zero: Self-Evolving Reasoning LLM from Zero Data: Experiments

 We employ the Qwen3-4B-Base~\citep{Yang2025Qwen3TR} and Qwen3-8B-Base models to assess the impact of scale within a single architectural family.
 Second, to ensure our approach is effective on a distinct lineage, we utilize the OctoThinker-3B and OctoThinker-8B models~\citep{wang2025octothinker}.This choice is particularly relevant as \cite{wang2025octothinker} reported that applying RL training directly to Llama models yielded suboptimal results.
 As the OctoThinker series is continually trained from the Llama-3.1 models~\citep{Dubey2024TheL3}, this comprehensive selection allows us to test our framework across different foundational architectures -- Qwen vs. Llama.
+We assess our framework on a comprehensive suite of benchmarks, with the evaluation benchmarks presented in Appendix~\ref{app:tasks_and_evaluation}.